Rules & Regulations

 REALTORS® in good standing shall be eligible to participate in the BSC MLS provided that the Broker in Charge (BIC) of the office or firm shall agree in writing to conform to these Rules and Regulations, including the payment of MLS Fees, fines, and assessments.

-Adherence of the Code of Ethics of the NATIONAL ASSOCIATION OF REALTORS® shall be a privilege and obligation of each member of the BSC MLS.
+Adherence to the Code of Ethics of the NATIONAL ASSOCIATION OF REALTORS® shall be a privilege and obligation of each member of the BSC MLS.

 These rules and regulations are modeled after the National Association of REALTORS® (NAR) Handbook on Multiple Listing Policy, which is intended to guide local REALTOR® associations in the operation of multiple listing services consistent with the policies established by the National Association’s Board of Directors.